 - Recognize that we live in a broken world and that we live with the consequences of broken behavior (sometimes our own, sometimes, others’).

 - Recognize that God desires good things for you and isn’t capriciously sending you trouble.

 - Pray that God would give you wisdom and insight on how to endure and survive the difficult time so that you can make it through to the other side.

-No matter how joyful or patient a person’s response is to the hardships of life, spiritual maturity and completeness cannot be obtained through human determination and perseverance.
-The hardships of life are not the “school of hard knocks” in which one learns wisdom, but rather are occasions that cause believers to recognize their complete dependence on God and which drive them to ask God for the wisdom that can only be obtained as a divine gift.
+No matter how joyful or patient a person’s response is to the hardships of life, spiritual maturity and completeness can’t be obtained through human determination and perseverance.
+The hardships of life are not the “school of hard knocks” in which one learns wisdom, but rather are occasions that cause believers to recognize their complete dependence on God.
+They drive them to ask God for the wisdom that can only be obtained as a divine gift.

 Going through a rough patch?
 God might not take you out of it, but he will be right beside you through it.
 And so will I, praying that God will give you wisdom as you daily take one step at a time, knowing that he wants the best for you.

 – What struggles have I been going through lately?

 – Have I blamed God for situations caused by others or myself?